infra-at-scale/organization-template/README.md

 - Lower numbers are executed first.
 - Directories with the **same number** can be executed **in parallel**, as they have no dependencies on each other.
-- Root modules **inside the same directory** can also be executed independently, as long as they don’t depend on each other.
+- Root modules **inside the same directory** can also be executed independently, as long as they don't depend on each other.

 For example:
 - `03-resourcegroups` must be applied before both `04-backupvaults` and `04-networking-nsgs`.